Matrix models and a proof of the open analog of Witten's conjecture: Introduction

 \subsection{Acknowledgments}

 We thank A.~Alexandrov, L.~Chekhov, D.~Kazhdan, O.~G.~Louidor, A.~Okounkov, R.~Pandharipande, P.~Rossi, S.~Shadrin, J.~P.~Solomon and D.~Zvonkine for discussions related to the work presented here.

-A. B. was supported by grant ERC-2012-AdG-320368-MCSK in the group of R.~Pandharipande at ETH Zurich, the grants RFFI 13-01-00755 and NSh-4850.2012.1.
+A. B. was supported by grant ERC-2012-AdG-320368-MCSK in the group of R.~Pandharipande at ETH Zurich and grant RFFI-16-01-00409.
 R.T. was supported by ISF Grant 1747/13 and ERC Starting Grant 337560 in the group of J.~P.~Solomon at the Hebrew university of Jerusalem.

 Part of the work was completed during the visit of A.B to the Einstein Institute of Mathematics of the Hebrew University of Jerusalem in 2014 and during the visits of R.T. to the Forschungsinstitut f\"ur Mathematik at ETH Z\"urich in 2013 and 2014.